zqianem/vitepress-python-editor/README.md

 <Editor id="hello" />
 ````

-The code block language must be exactly `python` and the `id` prop is required and should be unique among multiple `<Editor>` instances.
+Ensure that the code block language is exactly `python` and that the `id` prop is present and unique among all `<Editor>` instances on your VitePress site.

-The `:line-numbers` suffix is used to prevent layout shifts on load and can be omitted by setting `markdown: { lineNumbers: true }` in the VitePress config.
+The `:line-numbers` suffix can be omitted if `markdown: { lineNumbers: true }` is set in the VitePress config.

 ## Developing